NoahLobbe/AutoCollager/README.md

 - [x] Run button instead of automatically running
 - [x] Make a widget for each filename so that the user can seen them listed
 - [x] Make an updater menubar and script that pulls latest release from Github
-- [ ] Change filename list to a single Text widget with scroll bar so that the App window doesn't get super long
+- [] Change filename list to a single Text widget with scroll bar so that the App window doesn't get super long
 - [ ] Add Button to clear selected files
 - [ ] Change text for file select button to be more descriptive and list acceptable file types
   - [ ] add file type checking so that won't try to use images that PIL can't
 - [ ] File input list.
 E.g. user can add files one by one if neccessary, which adds a widget with the file name
 - [ ] (Low priority) Figure out how to change task/tool bar icon for program.
 For Version 2.1 using Apple's Automator to run the program does **NOT** allow `tkinter` to change the icon
 - [ ] Make an installer script so that it downloads and runs everything

+### Release v3.1
+Some debugging on Mac

+### Release v3.2
+- [x] Change filename list to a single Text widget with scroll bar so that the App window doesn't get super long
+  - Used Tkinter Listbox and scrollbars (SO COOL!)
+- [x] Add Button to clear selected files

+### Current Development